autoplot/documentation/javadoc/org/das2/event/MouseModule.Pos.md

+# org.das2.event.MouseModule.Pos

-# org.das2.event.MouseModule.Posused by subclasses to describe positions.
+used by subclasses to describe positions.

 ***
 <a name="_null"></a>
 # _null